0xMiden/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

 ---
-title: "Creating Accounts and Faucets"
+title: 'Creating Accounts and Deploying Faucets'
 sidebar_position: 2
 ---

-## Creating Accounts and Deploying Faucets

 _Using the Miden WebClient in TypeScript to create accounts and deploy faucets_